CindyZhou2003/mymkdocs/docs/abroad/IELTs_speaking2.md

 4. Do you have the same hobbies as your family members?

    > No, my hobbies are quite different from those of my family members.
-As the only child, I’ve developed my own interests, while my parents enjoy gardening and walking our pet dog.
+As the only child, I’ve developed my own interests, while my parents enjoy gardening and raising a pet dog.
 Although we don’t share the same hobbies, I think it’s nice that we each have our own ways to relax and enjoy our free time.

 ### 【9月新题】（11道）